-“For M.A.C, the mantra of the brand is all ages, all races, all sexes, which encompasses everything.
-M.A.C is about standing for something, having a strong point of view, no judgement, and being unapologetic.
-When we look for celebrities or designers or tastemakers, sometimes they may seem fringe or polarizing, but they’re always interesting and topical and never pandering.
+“For M.A.C., the mantra of the brand is ‘all ages, all races, all sexes,’ which encompasses everything.
+M.A.C. is about standing for something, having a strong point of view, no judgment, and being unapologetic.
+When we look for celebrities or designers or taste makers, sometimes they may seem fringe or polarizing, but they’re always interesting and topical and never pandering.
 We take a very editorial point of view.
 We try to bring a lot of people into the tent.
 It’s very inclusive and exclusive at the same time.
 The one thing that everyone has coming into the tent is that they share a passion for makeup and self-transformation.

 “If you look at any of the Viva Glam spokespeople, from Boy George to Arianna Grande to Chloë Sevigny to Lady Gaga, they all share a core ethos in terms of self-confidence and a strong voice and point of view.
 The designer collaborations are high-low.
 We had a collection with Zac Posen in February, with Giambattista Valli a year ago, [this week] we’re launching the Trolls.
 And there’s a collaboration with the next Star Trek movie.
 And then there’s something with Cindy Sherman.
 You go from the Whitney to Troll dolls bouncing around in an animated flick.
 It’s that combo of high-low mixed with professional, authentic, real relationships coming together.”